ClickCease Learn how to check any website’s backlinks [For Beginners]

 First, make sure you have an active Morningscore account (14 days free) by signing up below.

-Finding any website’s backlinks in 6 simple steps:
+How to find backlinks of a website in 6 simple steps:

 1. Click on “Links” in the navigational menu

-2. Scroll down to see you and your competitors’ “Linkscore”
+2. Scroll down to see your and your competitors’ “Linkscore”

-This calculation is done for your competitors as well, giving you a realistic estimate of who is the industry leader in your niche.
+This calculation is done for your competitors as well, giving you a realistic estimate of who the industry leader in your niche is.
 You can also add new competitors to Morningscore here by clicking on the “Add competitor” button, located below the linkscore overview.

-Of course, having a low link score doesn’t stop you from ranking well.
+Of course, having a low linkscore doesn’t stop you from ranking well.
 After all, your rankings are highly dependent on the overall competition in your industry.
-If you have many large competitors who produce spot-on content, you have a low chance of ranking.
+If you have many large competitors who produce spot-on content, you have a lower chance of ranking.
 Consequently, you will need a very high Linkscore to get to the top.

 3. Go to the “All Links” tab